Uinta Mountains

 Many Ways To Experience The Uintas

-• Camping.
+Camping.
 As mentioned above.

-• Backpacking - Miles and miles of trails.
+Backpacking - Miles and miles of trails.
 Like the Highline Trail which traverses the entire range east-west.
 Be prepared for rain and lots of insects especially mosquitoes.
 If you like quiet and solitude, you’ll find it here if you work at it a little.
 But these mountains can be treacherous if you don’t know what you’re doing.
 You can reach many of the lakes by taking a short hike.
-And this will get you away from most of the crowd.
+This will get you away from most of the crowd.
 If you want something longer, you can even day-hike King’s Peak – the highest point in Utah.

-Fishing - In both the lakes and the streams.
-Lakes are well-stocked.
+Fishing - In both the lakes and the streams. lakes are well-stocked.
 Drop a fly in a stream or kick a float tube about as I enjoy doing.
 Great therapy and a wonderful way to escape life below.

-• The Uintas Are A Wild
+The Uintas Are A Wild

 And Potentially Dangerous Place